smallwat3r/synonym/README.md

 ~/.synonymrc
 ```

-In this file, you can chose a default language and you will need to input your API
+In this file, you can chose a default language and you will need to
-key from thesaurus.
+input your API key.

 ```sh
 # .synonymrc example